ChuaJiaLin/ChuaJiaLin/README.md

 - TECHNOLOGY AND INFORMATION SYSTEM
 - INTEGRITY AND ANTI-CORRUPTION COURSE

-Programming skill I know:
-- C++
+Skills:
-- Java
+- Programming languages such as C++ & Java

-Interest:
+- Editing video using Capcut
+- Doing course work using Microsoft 365
+- Creating presentation slides using Canva

+Results:
-- Reading novels
+- SPM (10A)
-- Staying in a room
+- Matriculation at Kolej Matrikulasi Pahang (KMPh) (CGPA 4.0)
+- MUET (Band 4.0)

 📫 You can contact me via gmail (chuajialin2004@gmail.com) @ (chuajialin@graduate.utm.my)